niccihode/Bootcampbasics/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the configuration file to your Ansible container by running: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
-- Update the _____ file to include...
+- Update the configuration file to include the ELK server's IP address: nano filebeat-config.yml
+  - Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.
+  - Scroll to line #1806 and replace the IP address with the IP address of your ELK machine.
+  - Save this file in  /etc/ansible/files/filebeat-config.yml

+- Create another Ansible playbook that accomplishes the Linux filebeat installation instructions.
+- A copy of the Ansible playbook is available here:

-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook: ansible-playbook filebeat-playbook.yml
+_ Navigate to the Filebeat installation page on the ELK server GUI to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- If the ELK stack was successfully receiving logs, you would see:

+Additional Information:
 - _Which file is the playbook?
 Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The config.yml file should be updated to make Ansible run the playbook on a specific machine.
+The ELK server is installed on the ELK VM and configuration is accomplished using the elk.yml playbook.
+Filebeat is installed on the VMs to be monitored and configured by editing the filebeatHow do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Navigate to the following URL from your browser to make sure the ELK server is running: http://[your.VM.IP]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._